gmickel/gmickel/README.md

 <br />

-### Buy Me a Coffee ☕
+### Buy Me a Coffee ☕ or Sponsor Me 💖

-If you found my work helpful or just want to support me, you can buy me a coffee!
+If you found my work helpful or just want to support me, you can buy me a coffee or sponsor me!
 Any contribution is greatly appreciated and will go towards funding my various projects, including covering my exorbitant OpenAI API bill (just kidding, but those models can be expensive!).
 Your support will help me continue creating useful content and building exciting new things.
 Thank you in advance for your generosity!

+To sponsor me and support my work, you can click [here](https://github.com/sponsors/gmickel) or use the button below.
 To buy me a coffee, you can click [here](https://ko-fi.com/gmickel) or use the button below.

 [![Ko-Fi](https://img.shields.io/badge/Ko--fi-F16061?style=for-the-badge&logo=ko-fi&logoColor=white)](https://ko-fi.com/gmickel)